About other road users

 - You must not leave a cycle blocking a footpath.

 - Where there is an adequate cycle path or cycle lane, cyclists should use it.

-- You must ride with lights on when it is dark (from 30 minutes after sunset on one day until 30 minutes before sunrise on the next day) and at any other time when you can’t clearly see a person or vehicle 100 metres away.
+- You must ride with lights on between sunset and sunrise, and at any other time when you can’t clearly see a person or vehicle 100 metres away.